vs-ude/fyr/README.md

 ## Const Types

 A type marked as const becomes immutable.
 That means, the bytes storing the instance of the type cannot be altered (except for an assignment).
 Furthermore, it is impossible to derive a non-const-value from a const-value.
 The only exception are types which cannot be marked as const.

 Primitive types cannot be marked as const, since they are immutable by definition.
 The same applies to strings, since they are immutable by definition as well.

+For const structs, arrays, slices, tuples and maps, being const means that the elements are neither immutable nor assignable, because assigning to an element means mutating the struct/array/slice/tuple/map.

 ### Const Pointers and Const Boxes